gitit012/ecom-graphql/README.md

 4. Now do `npm start` to create the tables inside postgres

 5. Fianlly to start the server, do `ts-node src/server.ts` inside the terminal.

-6. To try out Graphql, here is a command to fetch all users

-"query{
-  getUsers {
-    user_id
-    first_name
-    last_name
-    address
-    email
-  }
-}"